PongchanokWisut/ManualTesting/README.md

   - **Side Projects**
       - **Automated Testing : Robot Framework**
          - I started learning Robot framework alongside with Manual Testing, it's so much fun to learn Automated Testing.
-You can write a set of code to test functions of the software automatically which is more challenging and interesting than Manual Testing.
-I'm looking forward to discovering more on how to write a better Automated Testing script so I try to improve myself everyday in order to be a better software tester.
+You can write set of codes to test functions of the software automatically which is as challenging and interesting as Manual Testing.
+I'm looking forward to discovering more on how to write quality Automated Testing scripts and develop myself to be a full stack software tester.

           - **Validate Registering an account - URL : https://demo.opencart.com/**